 - Principal repayment = PMT – Interest

-Comparing the two scenarios, we observe
+Comparing the two scenarios, we observe: –

-- Total interest paid before consolidation over the 2 years was $221,499.26 while that after the consolidation is 163,679.55, therefore this leads to a saving of $57,819.71
+- Total interest paid before consolidation over the two years was $221,499.26, while that after the consolidation is $163,679.55; therefore, this leads to a saving of $57,819.71.

-- Monthly payment before consolidation was $50895.80 while that after the consolidation is $48486.65, therefore this leads to a saving of $2,409.15 per month
+- The monthly payment before consolidation was $50895.80, while that after the consolidation was $48486.65, which leads to a saving of $2,409.15 per month.

-- To pay off a loan of $1,000,000, before consolidation, we pay a total amount of $50,895.80 x 24 = $1,221,499.26 while after consolidation we pay off the same loan by paying only $48,486.65 x 24 = $1,163,679.55, which is a saving of $57,819.71, same as the difference between the total interest mentioned in the first bullet point
+- To pay off a loan of $1,000,000, before consolidation, we pay a total amount of $50,895.80 x 24 = $1,221,499.26 while after consolidation we pay off the same loan by paying only $48,486.65 x 24 = $1,163,679.55, which is a saving of $57,819.71, same as the difference between the total interest mentioned in the first bullet point.

 Point to be noted: